johnpottergr/johnpottergr.github.io/blog/5-9-2025-ai-agents-raise-bar.md

 title: AI Agents Raise Bar on Technical Marketing
 date: 2025-05-09
 ---
 Technical content often sits in the background—dense, scattered, and easy to overlook.
 Yet for engineering firms and industrial manufacturers, it’s anything but optional.
-CAD drawings, part specifications, safety bulletins, and installation manuals aren't just documentation, they’re necessary for daily operations.
+CAD drawings, part specifications, safety bulletins, and installation manuals aren't just documentation, they’re essential for daily operations.

 Despite its operational importance, technical content has long been treated as an afterthought in marketing.
 The focus was often on making PDFs “findable,” cleaning up metadata, and hoping Google understood what engineers were actually searching for.
 But that’s changing.
 A new era is taking shape, one led by AI agents.

 ## The problem with static SEO

 Right now, many industrial firms center their SEO strategies on making static content more visible.
-They have case studies, compressor manuals, and application bulletins—all of which are relegated to dropdown libraries or buried three clicks deep on a product page.
+They have case studies, compressor manuals, and application bulletins, all of which are relegated to dropdown libraries or buried three clicks deep.
 Their current workflow is focused on:

   - Finding low competition keywords
   - Optimizing page titles, headers, and internal links